davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_student_advocate.markdown

   The slantboard and hightlighted paper I provided the student (student's writing redacted)
 ---
-During my first Level II fieldwork, I worked with a student who, in addition to a diagnosis of intellectual developmental disorder, could not see well.
+During my first Level II Fieldwork, I worked with a student who, in addition to a diagnosis of intellectual developmental disorder, could not see well.
 She did not have glasses, and during reading and writing activities, she would lean over until her face was about two inches away from the table.
 I talked to my